Exit-5-Robotics/vaic_e5r_2020_2021/README.md

 # vaic_e5r_2020_2021
- Both manager and worker projects are in here
+ Both manager and worker projects are in here, so this is the main repo for VAIC.

+# Documentation
+Check out [VEXlink.pdf](https://drive.google.com/file/d/13mTA6BT7CPskJzh4YgsfAfoH9OgK75Hn/view) for info on how to link the robots and send messages.